-Dr. Casali has research interests in human factors, ergonomics, product/premises safety and acoustics/hearing, and he has conducted experiments spanning the human factors of displays, operator workload and attention, hearing protection devices, auditory situation awareness in military and industrial applications, active noise cancellation, headset design, ear anthropometry, aircraft cockpit communications, truck safety, driver-vehicle interaction and vehicular displays, warning signal design, backup alarm design, aural nondetectability (stealth) of military devices, and operator communications in noise and under workload.
-He has developed both a truck and an automobile simulator, as well as two systems to train humans to detect, recognize and localize stimuli in their environment.
-His research contracts at Virginia Tech and HEAR LLC, spanning over 100 separate projects, have been funded to a total of over \$7 million by a variety of government and military agencies (e.g., Office of Naval Research, U.S. Navy Submarine Medical Research Lab, FHWA, NIOSH-CDC, U.S. Army Aeromedical Research Lab, U.S. Army Human Engineering Lab, Naval Training Systems Center, U.S. Bureau of Mines, DoD Hearing Center of Excellence) as well as industrial corporations (e.g., 3M, Etymotic Research, Alcoa, General Motors, Toyota, Battelle, United Parcel Service, Triton Systems, Carilion Health Care Systems, Peltor AB and Bilsom AB of Sweden, Bose Corp., Shure Inc., Sound Innovations, Inc., AEARO Corp., Custom Protect Ear, Inc.).
-In total, he has been responsible for procuring over \$14.8 million of funds to Virginia Tech.
+Dr. Casali has research interests in human factors, ergonomics, product/premises safety and acoustics/hearing, and he has conducted experiments spanning the display design, operator workload-attention, hearing protection devices, auditory situation awareness in military and industrial applications, active noise cancellation, headset design, ear anthropometry, aircraft cockpit communications, truck safety, driver-vehicle interaction and vehicular displays, warning signal design, backup alarm design, aural nondetectability of military devices, and operator communications in noise and under workload.
+He has developed both a truck and an automobile simulator, as well as two computer-controlled systems to train humans to detect, recognize and localize stimuli in their environment.
+His research contracts, spanning over 120 separate projects, have been funded to a total of over \$6.5 million at Virginia Tech and over \$2 million at HEAR LLC by a variety of government and military agencies (e.g., Office of Naval Research, U.S. Navy Submarine Medical Research Lab, FHWA, NIOSH-CDC, U.S. Army Aeromedical Research Laboratory, U.S. Army Human Engineering Laboratory, Naval Training Systems Center, U.S. Bureau of Mines, DoD Hearing Center of Excellence) as well as industrial corporations (e.g., Alcoa, 3M, Etymotic Research, General Motors, Toyota, Battelle, United Parcel Service, Triton Systems, Carilion Health Care Systems, Peltor AB and Bilsom AB of Sweden, Bose Corp., Shure Inc., Sound Innovations, Inc., AEARO Corp., Custom Protect Ear, Inc., and Aviation Supplies and Academics, Inc.).
+In total, he has been responsible for procuring approximately \$15 million of contract and foundation funds at Virginia Tech, and another \$2 million at HEAR, LLC.
 A large portion of his research work on human hearing, hearing protection and auditory situation awareness has been supported by the National Institute of Occupational Safety and Health and the Office of Naval Research.